TCP/IP: Internet Address Architecture

 Multicast addressing is supported by IPv4 and IPv6.
 An IP multicast address (also called group or group address) identifies a group of host interfaces, rather than a single one.
 Generally speaking, the group could span the entire Internet.

-The portion of the network that a single group covers is known as the groupi’s scope [RFC2365].
+The portion of the network that a single group covers is known as the group’s scope [RFC2365].
 Common scopes include node-local (same computer), link-local (same subnet), site-local (applicable to some site), global (entire Internet), and administrative.

 Administrative scoped addresses may be used in an area of the network that has been manually configured into routers.
 A site administrator may configure routers as admin-scope boundaries, meaning that multicast traffic of the associated group is not forwarded past the router.
 Note that the site-local and administrative scopes are available for use only with multicast addressing.